Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

-Still in the same year, Tasuku Hatanaka was casted in the baseball anime, Battery.
+Still in the same year, Tasuku Hatanaka was cast in the baseball anime, Battery.

 He voiced Gou Nagakura, a catcher that helps the series protagonist, Takumi Harada (voiced by Kouki Uchiyama), realize his own potential.

-In 2016, Hatanaka would end up being casted in the popular action anime series, Boku no Hero Academia as the eccentric, Denki Kaminari.
+In 2016, Hatanaka would end up being cast in the popular action anime series, Boku no Hero Academia as the eccentric, Denki Kaminari.

 2017 kept Hatanaka’s flow of leading roles going.
-He was casted as the leading character in action and comedy anime series, Busou Shoujo Machiavellianism.
+He was cast as the leading character in action and comedy anime series, Busou Shoujo Machiavellianism.

-He voiced Fudou Nomura, character whose appearance will give off the wrong impression.
-He may look like a thug but he is, in fact, an honest, caring and friendly person that is pretty pacifist.
+He voiced Fudou Nomura, a character whose appearance will give off the wrong impression.
+He may look like a thug but he is, in fact, an honest, caring, and friendly person that is pretty pacifist.

-Still in the same year, Hatanaka was casted in the game/slice-of-life anime, Nana Maru San Batsu as Daisuke Inoue.
+Still in the same year, Hatanaka was cast in the game/slice-of-life anime, Nana Maru San Batsu as Daisuke Inoue.

-In 2018, Hatanaka was casted in the remake of the classic sports anime, Captain Tsubasa.
+In 2018, Hatanaka was cast in the remake of the classic sports anime, Captain Tsubasa.